lynskey08/project-template/README.md

 ```
 match (n{constituency:"Carlow-Kilkenny"}), (a{name:"Carlow–Kilkenny"}) create (n)-[r:RAN_IN]->(a) return n,a
 ```
-Then I decided to create all of the political parties in Ireland and make a relationship between them and the candidates.
+Then I decided to create all of the political parties in Ireland and makd a relationship between them and the candidates.
 ```
 Create (`nFine Gael`: Party{name:"Fine Gael", leader:"Enda Kenny", colours:"Blue", candidates: 87, elected: 49})